 - Filming has resumed following the global shutdown in March

 What’s the release date for the Lord of the Rings TV series?

-While there’s been no official word yet on an expected release date, Amazon are required begin production on the show within two years – so that means that the show will be on the way by November 2019 at least.
+While there’s been no official word yet on an expected release date, Amazon are required to begin production on the show within two years – so that means that it will be on the way by November 2019 at least.
 A recent update from Amazon exec.
 Jennifer Salke gave some more detail.
 “All of us would love a big, addictive show that is executed at the top of its game.”
 Salke suggested.
-“We’re really excited about Lord of the Rings.
+“We’re really excited about The Lord of the Rings.
 Despite all the chatter about it, the deal just closed a month ago.”